 In unsupervised learning, the algorithm is given data without labels.
 The goal of unsupervised learning is to find hidden patterns or intrinsic structures within the data.
 This type of learning is often used when the dataset lacks labeled examples or when the goal is to explore the underlying distribution of the data.

-In customer segmentation, an unsupervised learning algorithm can group customers based on purchasing behavior without any predefined categories.
+Example: In customer segmentation, an unsupervised learning algorithm can group customers based on purchasing behavior without any predefined categories.

 Common Unsupervised Learning Algorithms: